Shared Parental Leave

 - To ensure that appropriate cover arrangements are put in place.

 Parents will remain entitled to take maternity, adoption, paternity and parental leave.
-However, an eligible mother/primary adopter may now choose to reduce their maternity/adoption leave early and opt into SPL.
+However, an eligible birth parent/primary adopter may now choose to reduce their maternity/adoption leave early and opt into SPL.

-SPL overlaps with a mother's/primary adopter’s right to take maternity/adoption leave and exists alongside her partner’s right to take one or two week’s paternity leave.
+SPL overlaps with a birth parent of a child/primary adopter’s right to take maternity/adoption leave and exists alongside their partner’s right to take one or two week’s paternity leave.
 It replaces the right to additional paternity leave.